coderbyheart/blog/_posts/2015-03-12-how-to-write-a-job-post-for-development-positions.md

 Below I've compile a list of good examples for job posts and hiring sites:

+ - [Mindvalley](http://www.mindvalley.com/careers) is pure porn when it comes to company job websites
+ - [Supercell](http://supercell.com/en/careers/) is technically impressive, which conveys their work
- - [Buffer](https://bufferapp.com/journey/back-end-developer) has become a great example for a company built on culture so it's no wonder they have outstanding job postings.
+ - [Buffer](https://bufferapp.com/journey/back-end-developer) has become a great example for a company built on culture so it's no wonder they have outstanding job postings
- - [Expensify](http://we.are.expensify.com/) goes great lengths to give you an insight in how awesome their team is.
+ - [Expensify](http://we.are.expensify.com/) goes great lengths to give you an insight in how awesome their team is
- - [Blizzard](http://eu.blizzard.com/de-de/company/careers/culture.html) is known for their great company culture and they are doing a fantastic job telling you about it.
+ - [Blizzard](http://eu.blizzard.com/de-de/company/careers/culture.html) is known for their great company culture and they are doing a fantastic job telling you about it
- - [Goodgame Studios](http://www.goodgamestudios.com/de/karriere/karriere-bei-goodgame/) is another well executed example.
+ - [Goodgame Studios](http://www.goodgamestudios.com/de/karriere/karriere-bei-goodgame/) is another well executed example

 I know those examples are big and take a lot effort to build but you can start small:

 - [DeinBus](http://mach.deinbus.de/besser/) looking for a backend developer *(I wrote this one myself (in german), so its natural to include it here.)*
 - [Vaamo](http://codecraft.vaamo.de/jobs/) finds a good balance between standing out and keeping the job page lean.

+And progress from there by fleshing out a little:

-- [Zenmate](https://zenmate.com/jobs/) has a nice one-pager.
+- [Zenmate](https://zenmate.com/jobs/) has a nice one-pager
-- [Quäntchen und Glück](https://www.qundg.de/jobs/) are a little heavy on the text side, but what they are writing is what makes them special.
+- [Quäntchen und Glück](https://www.qundg.de/jobs/) are a little heavy on the text side, but what they are writing is what makes them special
+- [GitHub](https://github.com/about/jobs) finds a good balance between simplicity and emotionality

 I hope this helps you in building a great job posting.
 But don't forget that this is only a small part of the things you have to do to attract great talent.